 |NVIDIA GTX 470

 GPU performance is somewhat variable with number of factors including GPU/CPU combination and even driver version.
 Please contact us if your recovery speed is noticeable different from the data above.

 Trial version allows you to setup and test run any password search for up to 15 min per set.

 With the "Home User" License, you can use the program for non-commercial purposes in non-business, non-commercial environment.
 To use the program in a corporate, government or business environment, you should purchase the "Business User" License.

 Home User license is only $29.95 and Business User license is $44.95.

-After payment processing is completed, you will immediately receive the email with your registration key.
-The key should be entered into the evaluation version, which can be downloaded from this page.
+After payment processing is completed, you will immediately receive your registration key by email.
+The key should be entered into the evaluation version available from this page.